 “It’s one of the most beautiful Scottish Rite Temple that ever existed,” says Susan Aberth, associate professor of Art History at Bard College and curator of the Relic Room, which is located in the former Temple library at this newly-reborn art space.

-At over 110,000 square feet and four stories in height, this Wilshire Boulevard landmark was one of a few such Temples in California – the others being in San Francisco, Sacramento and Oakland.
+At over 110,000 square feet and four stories in height, this Wilshire Boulevard landmark was one of a few such Temples of that enormous scale in California – the others being in San Francisco, Sacramento and Oakland.
 Most states only had a small number because they were so expensive, and this one opened at a cost of over $4 million on Nov.
 11, 1961.

 It was designed by acclaimed artist and designer Millard Sheets to house a 2,000-seat auditorium, 1,500-seat dining room and other communal areas.
 Sheets was the only non-Mason considered, but was well-known for his stunning mosaics on L.A.
 City Hall and dozens of Home Savings and Loan Banks.
 He was also director of Otis College of Art and Design (then called Otis Art Institute) at the time.